TreeKat71/30DaysOfAirflow/day6_branch_oper/README.md

 )
 ```

-Then we can rewrite the PythonOperator with BranchPythonOperator
+Then I can rewrite this task with BranchPythonOperator

 ```python
 PATTERN = 'storeIndexInfo\("S&P 500","(.+?)"'